Skip to main content Skip to main content

 These workbooks aim to support adults to improve their English language skills.
 They cover reading, writing, grammar and comprehension.
 Each activity has an icon at the top to let you know what is being covered.

-Each workbook contains activities which can be completed as you read the book of the same title.
-There are multiple copies of these books available via branches of Donegal County Library Service.
+You can get a special library card which means you can borrow more than one copy of the same book.
 We invite groups to set up book clubs and use these workbooks to further develop their literacy skills.

 The workbooks for Brooklyn, Slumdog Millionaire, The Children Act and The Talented Mr Ripley are particularly relevant to ESOL (English for Speakers of Other Languages) students.